 Previously on the Neapolitan Novels: Your Study Guide to Elena Ferrante

-On September 1, the fourth and last of Elena Ferrante’s Neapolitan Novels, The Story of the Lost Child, will hit bookstores — to the joy of Ferrante fans everywhere, and to the chagrin of all those who have not had a chance to read the previous three, but would very much like to participate in the myriad dinner party conversations that will inevitably revolve around the final installment.
+On September 1st 2015, the fourth and last of Elena Ferrante’s Neapolitan novels, The Story of the Lost Child, will hit bookstores — to the joy of Ferrante fans everywhere, and to the chagrin of all those who have not had a chance to read the previous three, but would very much like to participate in the myriad dinner party conversations that will inevitably revolve around the final installment.

 If you fall into the second camp (or have read the books, but lack an elephant’s memory), never fear!
 Below you will find a summary of each of the previous books — complete with hard-to-pronounce names, flashbacks and flashforwards, and enough plot twists to fill a season’s worth of All My Children.
 While faking having read a Ferrante novel is probably impossible, and nothing can approximate the immense pleasure of reading these books, these summaries should bring you up to date enough to dive headlong into the fourth without succumbing to confusion.
 Buona fortuna!